From: Richard Trapp

-After 25 years of building custom homes, I have developed a successful approach to building that saves you from unnecessary frustration and delivers you the most value.
+After almost 40 years of building custom homes, I have developed a successful approach to building that saves you from unnecessary frustration and delivers you the most value.

 When you have your home built through Emerald Homes, you don't get a home builder - you get a New Home Advisor.
 My team uses a unique consultative approach that always puts you in the driver's seat so that you'll never be left wondering: